genricoloni/computer-engineering-notes/1st year/2nd period/FMSS/chapters/01_concepts.md

 **Example**: error detection with two systems

 > Take two systems, A and B, that should provide the same service.
 If they get the same input, then they should provide the same output.
 If the outputs are different, then we have a detection of the error, within the hypothesis that the systems are independent and it's very unlikely that they have the same error at the same time.

+### Fault handling

+When we talk about fault handling, we refer to the mechanisms that **prevents faults from being activated again**.
+It's composed by different phases:

+1. **diagnois**: the phase in which the system detects the presence of the fault.
+Usually, a component is made in order to test another components, and the aim is to identify and records the cause of the error, in terms of location and type;
+2. **isolation**: to obtain the physical and/or logical exclusion of the faulty component from the rest of the system;
+3. **reconfiguration**, such as thw switch to a redundant component, or the use of a different path to reach the same component;
+4. **reinitialization**: to restore the system to update the system to the new configuration.

+In conclusion we state that the **system recover is composed by the error handling phase and the fault handling phase**.

+### Fault removal

+The fault removal is the process that is used to remove the faults from the system, and it's usually done during the development phase.
+The main goal is to remove the faults that are present in the system, and to prevent the introduction of new faults.
+It's composed by different phases, that we'll see in the next sections:

+#### Verification phase

+The verification phase is the phase in which the system is tested to verify that it meets the **verification conditions**.
+To do that, there are two main methods:

+- verification **without execution**: the system is tested without executing it, and it's usually done via inspection or theory-proving.
+A state-transition diagram can be used to verify the correctness of the system, and it's applicable to various type of the system, and applicable to fault tolerance mechanisms.
+Worth to mention the fact that, in this type of verification errors and faults are artificially injected as part of the test pattern;
+- verification **by execution**: the system is tested by executing it, and it's usually done via **dynamic verification** (e.g. symbolic execution, testing both for hardware and software), **deterministic testing** and **statistical testing**.

+Another two steps are crucial:

+- **verification of the mechanism**: the verification of the fault tolerance mechanism, and it's usually done via **fault injection**;
+- **verification of the system**: ensure that the system cannot do more than what is supposed to do, and it's usually done via **penetration testing**.

+To remove a fault during the exercise, both **corrective maintenance** and **preventive maintenance**.

+### Fault forecasting

+The fault forecasting is done by performing an evaluation of the system behavior, with respect to fault occurrence and activation, and it's usually done via **qualitative evaluation** and **quantitative evaluation**.

 ### Error recovery